singlestore-labs/singlestoredb-dev-image/README.md

 EOF
 ```

 Make sure to replace `SINGLESTORE_VERSION` and `SINGLESTORE_LICENSE` with the SingleStore version you want to use (see table above) as well as your license key.
-After running this command, you will have a new docker image called `singlestoredb-dev:custom` with the specific version of SingleStore installed and ready to use.
+After running this command, you will have a new Docker image called `singlestoredb-dev:custom` with the specific version of SingleStore installed and ready to use.

 ### How to specify a SingleStore version at runtime?